didaquis/didibudget-backend/README.md

 This repository is for the backend and is made to work with [the frontend](https://github.com/didaquis/didibudget-frontend)

-### 🎁 What it's included on the backend?
-Technologies used are: Node.js + GraphQL + Apollo + Express + Mongoose + MongoDB.

-**✨ These are some of the highlights:**

-✅ A server ready to use!
-✅ Users can login and registrate
-✅ You can add the 'administration' rol to some users
-✅ You can set a limit of users registered
-✅ Users data are stored on a database
-✅ The Auth validations are made with JWT

 ### 📝 Backend Requirements
 * MongoDB 4.0 or higher service running
 * Node.js 10 or higher